21nOrg/searchfn/docs/spec.md

 - `pipeline`: default pipeline performing lowercasing + punctuation trim + stop word filter (extensible).

 ### Error Handling
-- Promise rejections with custom `SearchError` type containing `code` and message.
+- Promise rejections use the `StorageError` class and support an optional `cause` property.
 - Graceful fallback to in-memory only mode if IndexedDB unavailable, with warning logs.

 ## Algorithm Choices